Are you looking for a simple learning management system (LMS) to assist you in creating and managing online courses?

 👉 What kinds of content do I have access to in WP Courseware?

 Because WP Courseware course units are WordPress articles, they may contain everything that can be put into a WordPress post or page.
-Text, video and audio embed, things from the WordPress Media Library, external URLs, downloads, and more are all included.
+Text, video, and audio embeds, things from the WordPress Media Library, external URLs, downloads, and more are all included.

 ✅ Is it possible for me to charge for my courses in WP Courseware?

-Yes.
-WP Courseware has a fully working shopping cart as well as Stripe and PayPal payment gateway compatibility.
-Your courses can be sold as a one-time payment, a series of installment payments, or a recurring subscription with any interval.
+YYes.
+WP Courseware has a fully working shopping cart, Stripe, and PayPal payment gateway compatibility.
+Your courses can be sold as a one-time payment, a series of installments, or a recurring subscription at any interval.

 👌 Is it possible to create checkout pages manually in WP Courseware?